-Before introducing the transverse elliptic operator, we review the definitions of foliated vector bundle and basic connections.
+Now, we review the definitions of foliated vector bundle and basic connections.

-\begin{defi} A principal bundle $P\to M$ is called foliated, if it is equipped with a lifted foliation $F_P$ invariant under the structure group action, transversal to the tangent space to the fiber and $F_P$ projects isomorphically onto $F$.
+\begin{defi} A principal bundle $P\to M$ is called foliated, if it is equipped with a lifted foliation $F_P$ invariant under the structure group action, such that it is transversal to the tangent space to the fiber and $F_P$ projects isomorphically onto $F$.
 We say a vector bundle $E\to M$ is foliated, if its principal bundle $P_E$ is foliated. \end{defi}

 \begin{defi} A connection $\omega$ of the foliated principal bundle $P$ is called adapted, if the horizontal distribution associated to this connection contains the foliation $F_P$.
 A covariant connection on a foliated vector bundle is called adapted, if its associated connection on the principal bundle is.
-An adapted connection $\omega$ is called basic, it is a Lie algebra valued basic form.
-The similar notion for the covariant connection. \end{defi}
+We say an adapted connection $\omega$ is called basic, if it is a Lie algebra valued basic form.
+Similarly, an adapted covariant connection is called basic, if its principal connection is. \end{defi}

 Using an adapted connection, we define the basic sections by where $\nabla$ is an adapted connection.
 It is known that the space of basic sections is independent of the choice of the adapted connection. \begin{defi} A transverse Clifford module $E$ is a complex vector bundle over $M$ equipped with a hermitian metric satisfying the following properties: \begin{enumerate} \item $E$ is a bundle of $Cl(Q)$-modules, and the Clifford action $Cl(Q)$ on $E$ is skew-symmetry, i.e. for any $s\in\Gamma(Q)$ and $\psi_1,\psi_2\in\Gamma(E)$; \item $E$ admits a basic metric-compatible connection, and this connection is compatible with the Clifford action. \end{enumerate} \end{defi}